tamasseller/roll/INTERNALS.md

 ##### Method handle

-The signature of a method handle is the type signature of the arguments types (in order), separated by a comma **,**  (without whitespace on either side) between parentheses (round brackets).
+The signature of a method handle is the type signature of the arguments' types (in order), separated by a comma **,**  (without whitespace on either side) between parentheses (round brackets).

 For example **(u4, [i1])** is the signature of a handle for a method that takes a four byte unsigned integer and collection of signed single bytes - in that order.

 #### Encoding

-The serialized encoding of a value is determined by its type.
-The overall structure of the byte sequence corresponding to a value can be understood as being generated by a depth-first traversal of the type tree.
+The serializiation and deserialization process of a value is generated by a depth-first traversal of its type tree.
+When encountering a node during the traversal the apropriate coding step generates/consumes raw data in a sequential manner.

 ##### Integral primitives